On the coherence of one-relator groups and their group algebras: Preliminaries

 Let $\phi: K[G]\to \D$ be a division $K[G]$-ring.
 Let $N\le H\le G$ be subgroups of $G$.
 We denote by $\D_H$ the division closure of $\phi(K[H])$ in $\D$.
 We say that $\D$ is (left) {\bf $(N,H)$-free} if the map is injective.
 An alternative reformulation of $(N,H)$-freeness is the following: if $q_1,\ldots, q_n\in H$ are in different right $N$-cosets, then for any non-zero elements $d_1,\ldots, d_n\in \D_N$, the sum $\sum_{i=1}^n d_i\phi(q_i)$ is not equal to zero.
 It is clear that if $N\le H_1\le H_2\le G$ and $\D$ is $(N,H_2)$-free, then it is also $(N,H_1)$-free.

 This property appeared in the work of Hughes \cite{Hu70} in the context of locally indicable groups.
 Let $G$ be a locally indicable group and $\phi: K[G]\to \D$ a division $K[G]$-ring.
 We say that $\phi: K[G]\to \D$ (or simply $\D$, when $\phi$ is clear from context) is {\bf Hughes-free} if $\D$ is epic (i.e. $\D=\D_G$) and $(N,H)$-free for any pair $N\unlhd H$ of subgroups of $G$ with $H/N\cong \Z$.
 A very important contribution of Hughes is the following result proved in \cite{Hu70} (see also, \cite{DHS04} and \cite[Theorem 5.2]{JL20}). \begin{teo}[Hughes] Let $K$ be a field and $G$ a locally indicable group.
 Then up to $K[G]$-isomorphism there exists at most one Hughes-free division $K[G]$-ring. \end{teo} In view of this result, if $G$ is locally indicable and the Hughes-free division $K[G]$-ring exists, we will denote it by $\D_{K[G]}$.
-It was conjectured that $\D_{K[G]}$ always exists and this was proven in \cite[Corollary 6.7]{JL20} in the case where $K$ is of characteristic 0.
+It was conjectured that, for a given locally indicable group $G$ and a field K, $\D_{K[G]}$ always exists and this was proven in \cite[Corollary 6.7]{JL20} in the case where $K$ is of characteristic 0.
 The reader can consult \cite{Ja21} to see what is known at this moment about the general case.

 In order to generalize the notion of Hughes-free division ring to an arbitrary torsion-free group, Linnell proposed in \cite{Li06} the notion of strongly Hughes-free division $K[G]$-ring.
-We say that an epic division $K[G]$-ring $\phi\colon K[G]\to \D$ is {\bf strongly Hughes-free} if it is $(N,H)$-free for any pair $N\unlhd H$ of subgroups of $G$.
+Following Linnell, we say that an epic division $K[G]$-ring $\phi\colon K[G]\to \D$ is {\bf strongly Hughes-free} if it is $(N,H)$-free for any pair $N\unlhd H$ of subgroups of $G$.